Michel Adama-Tamboux

-Michel Adama-Tamboux (December 3, 1928 – March 18, 2018) was a Central African politician and diplomat.
-He was a President of the National Assembly of the Central African Republic from 1960 to 1966.
+Michel Adama-Tamboux (3 December 1928 – 18 March 2018) was a Central African politician and diplomat.
+He was President of the National Assembly of the Central African Republic from 1960 to 1966.
 He was incarcerated by Jean-Bédel Bokassa from 1966 to 1970, and served as the ambassador to the United Nations and Egypt in the 1970s.

 He was a member of the political party MESAN.